Exponential-Workload/Anime-Dimensions-Simulator/README.md

 I am not responsible if you get banned.<br/>
 Remember to always exploit on an alt account!

-I doubt anyone will get banned as this game is so stupid that, despite me not having updated the script in OVER 3 MONTHS it still works just fine lmao
+I doubt anyone will get banned as this game is so stupid that, despite me not having updated the bypasses in OVER 4 MONTHS it still works just fine lmao

 # [Anime Dimensions Simulator](https://www.roblox.com/games/6938803436/ONE-YEAR-Anime-Dimensions-Simulator) Autofarm/Autoplay